mossroy/LibreELEC.tv/README.md

 ## About this fork

-This fork allows to run a Kubernetes node (with [k3s](https://k3s.io/)) on the same device as .
+This fork allows to run a Kubernetes node (with [k3s](https://k3s.io/)) on the same device as LibreElec.
 The goal is to take advantage of the resources of a 24/7 running mediacentre.

 This fork also allows to use [Longhorn](https://longhorn.io/) for the kubernetes storage (which requires iSCSI support).
 It has also been tested with NFS and local-path.